MJeat/Documentation/Cyber-Projects/DevSecOps/Phase-1-4.md

 I tested using the default version in the /etc/nginx/sites-available/default.
 It works fine.
 But, what if I want to create a new file in the future from scratch?
 You should never delete the default file.
 It’s the ultimate "cheat sheet"—if you ever forget how to write a specific line, you can just cat the default file to see how it's done.

-Here is the exact "Professional Beginner" way to start from scratch without breaking anything:

 1. "Deactivate" the default site (Without deleting) Nginx only runs files that are inside sites-enabled.
 To turn off the default site, just remove the shortcut (symlink), not the actual file.